simon987/awesome-datahoarding/README.md

 * [CrowLeer](https://github.com/ERap320/CrowLeer): Powerful C++ web crawler based on libcurl
 * [curl](https://github.com/curl/curl): Tool and library for transferring data with URL syntax, supporting many protocols
 * [Horahora](https://github.com/horahoradev/horahora): Video hosting website and video archival manager for Niconico, Bilibili, and Youtube
-* [httpie](https://httpie.org/): a tool similar to curl and wget but designed to be user friendly, useful for web scraping with shell scripts but be aware you're adding a dependency by doing so.
+* [httpie](https://httpie.org/): A tool similar to curl and wget but designed to be user friendly, useful for web scraping with shell scripts but be aware you're adding a dependency by doing so.
-* [news-crawl](https://github.com/commoncrawl/news-crawl): Cralwer for news feeds based on StromCrawler that prouduces WARC files.
+* [news-crawl](https://github.com/commoncrawl/news-crawl): Cralwer for news feeds based on StromCrawler that prouduces WARC files
 * [Plowshare](https://github.com/mcrapet/plowshare): Command-line tool to manage file-sharing site
 * [Rclone](https://github.com/ncw/rclone): A command line program to sync files and directories to and from various cloud storage providers
 * [rsync](https://rsync.samba.org/): An open source utility that provides fast incremental file transfer
 * [Suck-It](https://github.com/skallwar/suckit): Recursively visit and download a website's content to your disk (multi-threaded)
-* [wget](https://savannah.gnu.org/git/?group=wget): Utility for non-interactive download of files from the Web.
+* [wget](https://savannah.gnu.org/git/?group=wget): Utility for non-interactive download of files from the Web
 * [wget2](https://gitlab.com/gnuwget/wget2): Successor of GNU Wget, works multi-threaded
 * [wpull](https://github.com/ArchiveTeam/wpull): Wget-compatible web downloader and crawler
 * [you-get](https://github.com/soimort/you-get): Dumb downloader that scrapes the web